“Help! I constantly bump into my girlfriend’s ex…”

 So the first part of the BB technique is to become conscious of your body, become conscious of where this tension is in your body, and then deliberately relax that area of your body.

-So for me, the example I always give, my shoulders used to get tense when I was dealing with retroactive jealousy.
-So I’d immediately become conscious of the tension in my shoulders and I might just shake them off a little bit and deliberately relax them.
+For me, the example I always give, my shoulders used to get tense when I was dealing with retroactive jealousy.
+I’d immediately become conscious of the tension in my shoulders and I might just shake them off a little bit and deliberately relax them.

 Be sure you’re filling your entire lungs up with air.
 Your belly should rise slightly when you breathe and just immediately start breathing deeply and start telling your body through becoming conscious of your body, your physical body, any areas of tension and becoming more conscious of your breath, tell your body deliberately that, “Everything’s okay.
 There’s no real threat here.
 We have nothing to worry about.”